karimsab/Video-games-sales/README.md

 ![evolution_sales](https://user-images.githubusercontent.com/62601686/228664902-1747f6fd-a8d1-45b6-92d5-8aa5323d4322.png)

-As we can see, there is a significant increase up to 2008, after that date, the sales are decreasing (the data set does not appear to be of good quality).
+> As we can see, there is a significant increase up to 2008, after that date, the sales are decreasing (the data set does not appear to be of
+> good quality).
 The biggest market is the Northen America, then the Europe, and Japan sells an equivalent amount than the rest of the world.

-Below a graph showing the 21 publishers with the most games sold :
+Below a graph showing publishers with the most games sold :

 ![sales_platform](https://user-images.githubusercontent.com/62601686/230470872-f2cf74e7-e462-4562-8261-3aafe80557db.png)

+> Nintendo is the publisher with the most game release for all regions.